MehmetMHY/moving-pose/ext/windows/README.md

 - The Sample used for this project is called "Skeleton Basic-D2D", which demonstrates, the SkeletonStream data from the Kinect by displaying it in a GUI.
 The code for this, was provided and is used.
 I was able to get it to compile in Visual Studio 2019.
-- This is not "my" project, due to poor documatation and how old the Kinect V1 is, I found this method of using this Sample code and exporting it to a web server, to be the most successful so far.
-So this is not my project, rather I am building, a little bit on top of all the work done by the open source community and Microsoft.

-## Ideas:
-- Send data from Windows 10 to Linux machine though a web server
-- Send data from Windows 10 to Linux machine though ssh

-## Goals:
-- Get Kinect V1 and make sure it works with Ubuntu or Windows		[X]
-- Read skeleton tracking data from Kintic Sensor		[X]
-- Find a way to export the data:
-	- get it to work on Ubuntu/Linux	(FAILED)
-	- get it to work on Windows 10
-		- send data from Windows 10 to web server
-		- have linux system read data from web server